cferreirae19/Implementation-of-the-dual-QR-code-reader-using-interfaces/VideoCapture/README.md

 ## Behavior

 The code starts a video capture (webcam) and, for every frame, calls the detect_and_decode function, searching for any QR code that could be on scene.
 When a code is detected, the program reads it to extract its data and draws a bounding box around it.
-To make comparisons easier, the FPS count is displayed in the upper left corner of the window; Below it, when a QR code is detected, its size (in pixels) is also displayed.
+To make comparisons easier, the FPS count is displayed in the upper left corner of the window; below it, when a QR code is detected, its size (in pixels) is also displayed.

 ## Usage